Datarecovery09/wif/README.md

 # wif
-Minimalist IIIF 3.0 Image server
+A minimalist IIIF 3.0 Image server based on Rust / Warp